 In addition to employees who perform basic business operations, nearly all businesses have clerical office workers.
 These activities, referred to as Standard Exceptions, are a deviation from the one-business, one-classification rule.
 Since clerical office work activities are commonly performed and carry a relatively low risk of injury, most businesses are permitted to use these Standard Exception classifications for the workers who conduct exclusively clerical or outside sales work.

-Classification 8810, Clerical Office Employees, is applicable to workers who are engaged exclusively (100%) in clerical activities with no additional duties.
+Classification 8810, Clerical Office Employees, is applicable to workers who are engaged exclusively (100 percent) in clerical activities with no additional duties.
 In addition, clerical office employees must work in a separate area within which no work other than clerical office work is performed.
-For this reason, Classification 8810 is not applicable to production managers, supervisors, and similar employees who spend most but not all of their workday in a clerical environment.
+For this reason, Classification 8810 is not applicable to production managers, supervisors and similar employees who spend most but not all of their workday in a clerical environment.
 It is not permissible to divide a worker's payroll between Classification 8810 and any other classification.

 Example – Assignable to 8810

 An automobile repair facility employs a bookkeeper to maintain financial records.
 This employee processes invoices exclusively in the repair facility's back office.
 In this instance, the bookkeeper must be assigned to Classification 8810.

 Example – Not Assignable to 8810